 it’s recommended you have your blood glucose level checked every three years.

-- If you are diagnosed with pre-diabetes, you should have a FPG test every year.
+If you’re diagnosed with pre-diabetes, you should have a FPG test every year.

-The good news about pre-diabetes is that it can be treated, and through treatment, the onset of Type 2 diabetes can be delayed or even prevented.
+The good news about pre-diabetes is that it can be treated, with effective treatment able to delay or even prevent the onset of Type 2 diabetes.

-Whether you want to prevent getting pre-diabetes or reduce your chances of it progressing to Type 2 diabetes, the advice from Diabetes Australia is the same: You need to make changes to your lifestyle by doing regular physical activity and eating healthily.
+Whether you want to prevent pre-diabetes or reduce your chances of it progressing into Type 2 diabetes, the advice from Diabetes Australia is the same: You need to make changes to your lifestyle by doing regular physical activity and eating healthily.

 Here are some tips for making these lifestyle changes: